Do you know the signs, exploits, or attacks that could bring down your organization’s systems?

 - This goes ditto for your browser – keep it up to date!

-And the last – but most important – thing you can do to stay on top of ransomware is listen to your IT team!
+And the last – but most important – thing you can do to stay on top of ransomware is listening to your IT team!
 They have your back, and they want to keep everyone safe.

 So now that the front line is ready and aware of the kinds of attacks out there, it’s time to check on things from the IT side.